List of Countries by Literacy Rate

-Top 10 Countries with the Highest Literacy Rates
+Top Countries with High Literacy Rates

 1. Finland – 100%